vshaxe/hashlink-debugger/README.md

 **Only Windows is supported for now.**

-Linux ans OSX versions are now yet available, this requires implementing the hld.NodeDebugApi class of hldebug using `ptrace`.
+Linux ans OSX versions are not yet available, this requires implementing the hld.NodeDebugApi class of hldebug using `ptrace`.